 This ski resort sits just outside Minneapolis and St. Paul in Minnesota’s St. Croix River Valley.

-Afton Alps has top elevation of 700 feet, with a vertical drop of 350 feet.
-There are 50 runs that can be accessed by 18 chairlifts and four surface lifts, with a lift capacity of 20,000 people an hour.
+Afton Alps has a top elevation of 700 feet, with a vertical drop of 350 feet.
+There are 50 runs that can be accessed by 18 lifts, with a lift capacity of 20,000 people an hour.
 Annual snowfall in the area is about 55 inches, and snowmaking covers 100 percent of the terrain at Afton Alps.
-While there is no tubing or ice skating, night skiing is available until 8 pm Monday through Saturday, and until 6 pm on Sunday.
+Night skiing is available until 8 pm Monday through Saturday, and until 6 pm on Sunday.
 Afton Alps also has an on-site equipment rental operation.
 There is slope-side dining at the resort, though no on-site lodging.

 The season at Afton Alps generally begins in late November and runs until early April.
 Because of the resort’s ample snowmaking ability, it doesn’t need to rely on natural snowfall.
 Because of Afton Alps popularity, mid-week and night skiing are good ways to avoid the crowds.

-Afton Alps is operating at a limited capacity for the 2020/21 ski season.
+Afton Alps is part of the Epic Pass program.
 We recommend booking your tickets online well ahead of your desired ski date to ensure availability.
 Full-day and 3 pm tickets are available.

-Adults (13–64) Full-day lift tickets for adults range from around $50 to $65, depending on the day of the week.
-Saturday and Sunday lift tickets generally cost more, but you can save by booking online well in advance.
-Evening skiing, or 3 pm tickets, cost between $49 and $59.
+Adults (13–64) Full-day lift tickets for adults range from $53 to $85, depending on the day of the week and whether or not it’s a holiday.
+Saturday and Sunday lift tickets generally cost more, but you can save by booking online in advance.
+Evening ski passes are currently unavailable.

 While there is no ski-in/ski-out accommodation at Afton Alps, there is plenty of lodging in the nearby town of Afton and the surrounding towns, with some hotels offering stay-and-ski packages.
 Another option is staying in St. Paul and making the 30-minute drive to the resort.

-Afton Alps has a number of places to grab a bite to eat on the slopes.
-The Alps Chalet has everything from breakfast sandwiches to cheeseburgers and pizzas, while The Crest Mountain Grill offers up Wisconsin cheese curds, the famous Epic Burger, and pulled pork sandwiches.
+Afton Alps has a number of places to grab a bite to eat on the slopes, and proof of COVID-19 vaccination is no longer required to dine indoors.
+The Alps Chalet has everything from breakfast sandwiches to cheeseburgers and pizzas, while The Crest offers up Wisconsin cheese curds, the famous Epic Burger, and pulled pork sandwiches.
 There are also a number of casual, family-friendly restaurants in downtown Afton.